harshddesai7/coffeeshopsalesanalysis/README.md

 # coffeeshopsalesanalysis

-Sales analysis of a coffee shop based in New York.
+Sales analysis of a coffee shop based in New York using Excel

 The project was created to answer the following questions: